askibinski/drupal_graphql/lando/README.md

 Install Lando for your OS: https://docs.lando.dev/basics/installation.html

 ## START A NEW PROJECT
-Make sure you have the submodule available:
-Run `git submodule update --init --remote`

-Then run `bash lando/scripts/init.sh` in the project root folder where this submodule is initialised.
+Run `bash lando/scripts/init.sh` in the project root folder where this submodule is initialised.

 Then run `lando start` in the project root.

-When this command completes it will show the urls for all available services.

-The installation profile is unreliable at this point.
-So we recommend getting a clean DB.
-Contact a team member for this.

-Import the database with `lando db-import my_db.sql`

-## Working on this submodule
-For better separation use the provided .lando.local.yml file.
+Then run `lando composer install` in the project root.

+Goto http://drupal9.lndo.site and isntall the site.

 ## Lando tools
 On top of Lando default commands this project defines a custom set of tools.
 These tools were added to ease repetitive tasks on the project.

-###`lando build-site`
-This will build site resources.
-Basically it runs `composer install` and builds the administration theme.

 ###`lando drupal`
 Runs project definded Drupal console commands in the *webroot*.